MUST READ: How to book your perfect mock interview slot (Elite Course students)

 - You can reduce the 40 hours of preparation after the masterclass by doing the following things (highly recommended for students who have interviews immediately after the masterclass):

-- If you don’t have interviews scheduled during November and December, feel free only to book your mock interviews for dates after early December.
+- If you don’t have interviews scheduled during November and December, feel free only to book your mock interviews for some of the later available dates.

 That’s it!
-All the best for your exams and interview preparation.
-I look forward to seeing you in the masterclass!
+All the best for your remaining exams and interview preparation.
+I look forward to seeing you in the upcoming masterclass!